-- 1. The Graduate Division has strict guidelines for the formatting of the Ph.D. thesis; students should acquire the Graduate Division handbook for preparation of the dissertation before writing their thesis. (for details see: http://www.graduate.ucr.edu/Dissertation.html) - 2.
+- 1. The Graduate Division has strict guidelines for the formatting of the Ph.D. thesis; students should acquire the Graduate Division handbook for preparation of the dissertation before writing their thesis. - 2.
 The deadlines for review of the dissertation format and deadlines for degree conferral vary with each quarter.
 Please check these deadlines carefully on the Graduate Division calendar.
-The Student Services Advisor can help if you have questions. - Committee members are expected to examine the dissertation during the drafting as well as the final version.
+The Student Services Advisor can help if you have questions. - 3.
+Committee members are expected to examine the dissertation during the drafting as well as the final version.
 The student is expected to provide each committee member with a hard copy of the dissertation for review prior to the defense and a hard copy of the final version, upon request.